The Conservative group has overall political control of the council.

 - Cabinet member for environment, waste reduction and recycling

-- Cabinet member for sustainable transport
+- Cabinet member for carbon reduction and sustainability

 Members appointed to the cabinet can take individual executive decisions affecting sums up to £100,000 provided they are within budgets and policy framework previously approved by the council.